charlottelambert/old-bailey/data/README.md

 If you wish to disable spell-checking (a function that will split words that appear to be merged based on whether or not it is present in the input word lists or a British MySpell dictionary), include the flag `--disable_spell_check`.

+Note, make sure the `--corpus_bigrams` argument includes the path to the bigram file output by `ngrams.py` and that the `--pwl_path` argument includes the path to the unigram personal word list output by `ngrams.py`.

-Use the `--help` flag to get mroe information about remaining flags and arguments.
+Use the `--help` flag to get more information about remaining flags and arguments.

 ### TSV Files in Parallel